Clinical Pathology Case Study: Microvascular dysplasia in a dog

 - Fundamentals of Veterinary Clinical Pathology.
 Stockham and Scott.
 Chapter 13 p 462-484.
 First Edition.

-www.vet.utk.edu portosystemic shunts
+- www.vet.utk.edu portosystemic shunts

-merckmanual – www.merckmanual.com Sharon Center 2015
+- merckmanual – www.merckmanual.com Sharon Center 2015

 - JAAHA: Hepatic MVD in dogs a retrospective study of 24 cases (1987-1995) JAAHA 2000 Sept -Oct 36(5) 385-9.
 Christiansen J et al.

-Hepatic vascular malformations in small dog breeds: what the textbooks don’t tell you.
-Sharon Center DVM, DACVIM http://www.2ndchance.info/portosystemicShunts-Center200X.pdf
+- Hepatic vascular malformations in small dog breeds: what the textbooks don’t tell you.
+Sharon Center DVM, DACVIM http://www.2ndchance.info/portosystemicShunts-Center200X.pd